bartbutenaers/node-red-contrib-blockly/README.md

     In this example we start by showing a green node status "Re-sending started".
 Afterwards the input message is cloned 10 times and sended to the output port, and every time a log is written to the console "Logging that the message has been resended".
 And we end by showing a green node status "Re-sending completed".

     Which means you have to read the flow from the top to the bottom ...

-Congratulations, you have now written your first Blockly program inside Node-Red ...

 ## Config screen
 The node's config screen consists out of a series of elements: